JEFF WALL

 Jeffrey "Jeff" Wall, OC, RSA (born September 29, 1946) is a Canadian artist best known for his large-scale back-lit cibachrome photographs and art history writing.
 Wall has been a key figure in Vancouver's art scene since the early-1970s.
 Early in his career, he helped define the Vancouver School and he has published essays on the work of his colleagues and fellows.
 (Vancouver School: photographs of high intensity and complex content that probed, obliquely or directly, the social force of imagery.
 No formal "school" exists and the grouping remains both informal and often controversial even amongst the artists themselves, who often resist the term).

-Manet, Velazquez, Hokusai, Kafka, Mishima, Delacroix, Ellison, and according to Susan Sontag (Regarding the Pain of Others) he was also influenced by Goya when making Dead Troops Talk.
+Wall was influenced by Manet, Velazquez, Hokusai, Kafka, Mishima, Delacroix, Ellison, and according to Susan Sontag (Regarding the Pain of Others) he was also influenced by Goya when making Dead Troops Talk.

 Wall can be considered as a modern Pictorialist photographer (like Stieglitz) as his works are mainly constructed, consciously set up to show a theatrical and dramatic scenes, precisely like in the case of Dead Troops Talk.
 Even works such as Destroyed Room and A Sudden Gust of Wind are entirely set, designed, organized, and inspired by previous artworks, such as Hokusai.